-Section 41 of the SPA provides that an executor or administrator, who is or was also a trustee, may be required to render an account of the property of the deceased for his or her trusteeship in the same manner as he or she is required to account in respect of the executorship or administration.
+Section 41 of the SPA provides that an executor or administrator, who is or was also a trustee, may be required to render an account of the property of the deceased for their trusteeship in the same manner as they are required to account in respect of the executorship or administration.
 The affidavit in support of this application for an accounting of the deceased's property should include evidence of:

-- the identity of the applicant;
+- the applicant's interest in the estate;

-- · details of the will and grant of probate; and
+- details of the will and grant of probate; and

-- steps taken by the applicant to date.
+- steps the applicant has taken to date.